i421/lv-kdb/readme.md

 ],
 ```

 Make sure to update host, port, database, username, password and schema to your configuration.
-Note the database and schema fields should be the same.